simplysparsh/thread-schedulers/README.md

 2. Shortest Remaining Time First (SRTF) - with preemption
 3. Priority Based Scheduling (PBS) - with preemption, and
 4. Multi Level Feedback Queue (MLFQ) - with preemption and aging

+The project report can be viewed here: http://bit.do/project1-report